Sponsor Licence Revocation

 Revocation of a sponsor licence

-If the Home Office makes the decision to revoke a sponsor’s licence it will be revoked in all tiers and categories for which the sponsor is licenced and as such the sponsor will be removed from the register of sponsors.
+If the Home Office makes the decision to revoke a sponsor’s licence, this will cover all categories covered by the licence and the sponsor will be removed from the register of sponsors.

 The Home Office could revoke a sponsor’s licence for a number of reasons some of which are mandatory whilst others are discretionary.
 Circumstances in which the Home Office will revoke a sponsor licence include but are not limited to the following: